 What if I Have an Out-of-State Driver’s License?

 The DMV in the state where you got your license will add points to your license.
 The number of points is based on the laws of your state.

 Can I Get Deported for a Carpool Lane Ticket?

 If you are in the country legally, the state will not deport you for operating your vehicle in a carpool lane.
 However, you can get deported for any reason if you are an illegal alien.
 You should get a Las Vegas lawyer for any charges against you if you are not a citizen.

 If you feel you got your carpool violations in error, you can fight the charges in court.
 As a defendant, you can get witnesses, video, photos, or GPS records to prove your case.
 You, the defendant, can prove that you were not in the carpool lane at all.
 You can show that you had a passenger in the vehicle with you or that you were in the carpool lane outside of the set hours.

-Can My Las Vegas Defense Lawyer Reduce My Carpool Lane Traffic Ticket to a Non-Moving Violation?
+Can My Carpool Lane Ticket be reduced to a Non-Moving Violation?